 In the meantime, the growing Kapruka had to deal with teething pains.
 They got an annex: when that started getting cramped, they upgraded.
 They got a Kapruka three-wheeler; a Kapruka-branded bike; more employees.
 Dulith was making a sizeable amount from his work at Microsoft, enough to pay Sugath a decent full-time salary while adding fuel to the fire whenever the operation needed funds.

-And then they stared making a profit.
+And then they started making a profit.
 Kapruka blossomed.
 “The thing is, Pettah would charge me three hundred rupees for flowers.
 And I could sell them online for fifty dollars!
 Because I was competing against a 300-dollar service.”

 The first profit-share was five hundred dollars.
 They both took fifty percent each: Dulith eventually invested that money and more back into Kapruka.